Eminem Rages Against Netflix’s Cancellation Of ‘The Punisher’

 There have been three different The Punisher movies over the years.
 Dolph Lundgren played the character in a 1989 movie, while a new version in 2004 starred Thomas Jane.
 Ray Stevenson took over the role in 2008’s Punisher: War Zone.

 A 2017 Vulture story discussed how American soldiers and law enforcement personnel have embraced the Frank Castle/Punisher character, often sporting Punisher tattoos.
-The late soldier Chris Kyle, the subject of the popular book and film American Sniper, was a Punisher fan as well, and was even part of a unit that called themselves “The Punishers.”
+The late soldier Chris Kyle, the subject of the popular book and film American Sniper, was a Punisher fan as well and was even part of a unit that called themselves “The Punishers.”

 Following Eminem’s tweet, and because he started the letter with “dear,” there were many reactions that referenced the rapper’s 1990s song “Stan.”
 That song depicted a deranged young fan sending the rapper a series of letters, and eventually carrying out a murder/suicide when Eminem didn’t respond to them.
 The song is the origin of the term “stanning.”